wp-plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.6.1 =
+* fix for WP YouTube Lyte widgets not loading

 = 1.6.0 =
 * New: support for YouTube API v3, requiring a server API key to be provided (due to [YouTube closing down the anonymous v2 API](http://blog.futtta.be/2015/01/27/wp-youtube-lyte-and-youtube-api-v2-end-of-life/))